wmconnolly/100-days-of-code/log.md

 **Today's Progress:** More _Kubernetes: Up and Running_ reading today; still reading through the high-level descriptions, and components.
 What I most have internalised is that Kubernetes implements an immutable 'snap shot' of an application + infrastructure.
 Immutability is achieved via containers / container images.
 Virtual Box isn't playing nice on my machine; I've scrapped it altogether for `multipass` - it just works!

 **Thoughts:** There will be so much to learn

+---
+## Day 59, November 30, 2019

+**Today's Progress:** Successfully ran my first kubernetes cluster on my macbook today.
+Using k3s, and multipass to create linux VMs; so excited for my RPi to arrive so the home lab comes even more real.

+**Thoughts:**